oxidecomputer/windows-image-builder/CONFIGURING.md

 product key, Windows Setup will stop and wait for user input instead of proceeding unattended.

-## Supplying a product key to activate Windows after installing
+## Supply a product key to activate Windows after installing

 You can direct `sysprep` to prepare an image to activate with a specific product key when it is first used by editing `specialize-unattend.xml`: